Primo searches almost everything we have -- books, journal articles, conference proceedings, symposia, and more.

 As you learn how to navigate Primo, Google Scholar, arXiv, SciFInder, and more, you will see their limitations.
 This is powerful as it helps you construct searches with a careful eye for what results you're getting.

-AND, OR, NOT -- operators that provide the ability to narrow, broaden, or restrict
+AND, OR, NOT -- provides the ability to narrow, broaden, or restrict

 * = asterisk = wildcard searching.
 Provides stemming.